HAPPYEND

 REVIEWS

-“Among the most unmissable films to hit U.S. theaters this year.” — Carlos Aguilar, Rogerebert.com
+“Among the most unmissable films to hit U.S. theaters this year.”
+(Carlos Aguilar, Roger Ebert)

 “Sora, his cinematographer, Bill Kirstein, and the composer Lia Ouyang Rusli capture the achy pleasures of youthful friendship and the tectonic frictions of the personal, the political and the geological.
-When a pen rolls on a desk, we're right to wonder, is it an anxious kid tapping his foot or the Big One?” — Lisa Kennedy, New York Times (Critic’s Pick)
+When a pen rolls on a desk, we're right to wonder, is it an anxious kid tapping his foot or the Big One?”
+(Lisa Kennedy, The New York Times)

 FURTHER READING

-Neo Sora: Unveiling Essential Truths Beyond Rules in “Happyend” — A Tale of Friendship and Defiance
+Neo Sora: Unveiling Essential Truths Beyond Rules in Happyend — A Tale of Friendship and Defiance (Kimi Idonuma, Niew Media)